tikv/tikv/docs/how-to/configure/store-limit.md

 - Configure the rate limit using **`store-balance-rate`**.

     `store-balance-rate` specifies the maximum number of scheduling tasks allowed for each store per minute.
-The scheduling steps include adding Peers or Learners.
+The scheduling steps include adding peers or learners.
 Set this parameter in the PD configuration file.
 The default value is 15.
 This configuration is persistent.

     Use the `pd-ctl` tool to modify `store-balance-rate` and make it persistent.